neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 Another task came and it was in this case adding a button to one of the WebApps we were maintaining.
 Again, not planned from my side but I enjoyed it a lot.

-There was some small part of the design that was not decided, that part I had to think about how to display it.
-I'm a very visual person, and **I found a lot more joy** at doing this tasks than the SQL queries I was doing it before.
+There was some small part of the design that was not decided, I had the opportunity to design how to display it and then later implement .
+I'm a very visual person, and **I found a lot more joy** at doing this tasks than the SQL queries I was doing before.

-A combination of many things, specially Chaos put tasks and challenges on the way that help me **discover** a new field I didn't know I liked it that much.
+A combination of many things, specially chaos put tasks and challenges on the way that help me **discover** a new field I didn't know I liked that much.

 There is one thing I didn't tell you until now, I'm a person of hobbies, I like MANY things, I don't have time to do everything I want to do.
-At any specific time I think I know what I like, but there are SO many things I'm more than sure I have so much more to discover about myself, I do need to keep this "chaos" going!
+At any specific time I think I know what I like but there are so many things I'm more than sure I have so much more to discover about myself.

 When we do like something we tend to dedicate time to it.
 Maybe we discover how much we like about something and we start increasing our available time until there is not much budget for that.
 If we use ALL our budget we are limiting ourselves into this discovery process.

-Trying to make sense of how I came from my first .NET job to my liking for UI.
+Trying to make sense of how I came from my first .NET job to my liking for UI I found chaos in the process, plenty of it.
 At that time I unintentionally use chaos and helped my way into the Frontend development.
 I continued with my chaotic behavior and learnt A LOT about how much little I know about everything.

-If you are a developer, you can probably relate to the fact that the amount of jargon and libraries, frameworks, books, techniques, concepts that you need to get a grasp on something is incredible overwhelming.
+If you are a developer, you can probably relate to the fact that the amount of jargon and libraries, frameworks, books, techniques, concepts that you need to get a grasp to be able to move in this world can be incredible overwhelming.
 Fortunately, many good people have created content that help you organize yourself into a plan that is less overwhelming.
 If you are in an early stage of your development career ORDER is a must and thank god we have so many awesome content creators covering this side.

 On the other hand, If you passed through that phase (In any specific area), the plan you create for yourself has to pretty much be tailor made.
-YOU only know yourself and things that work for someone might not work for you.
+YOU and only YOU know about yourself and the things that work for someone else might not work for you.
 When we learnt how to organize the next thing we want to learn, the book we want to read and to follow plans.
 You should start considering **chaos is a powerful tool and can play on your favor if you know how to use it**.

 ## Deliberate chaos